maxthunderstorm/JUniit/README.md

 # Testing Java with JUnit 5 & Mockito

-This is a personal summary of notes on the Udemy course "Testing Java with JUnit 5 & Mockito" by Sergey Kargopolov.
+These are personal notes on the Udemy course "Testing Java with JUnit 5 & Mockito" by Sergey Kargopolov.

 ## Section 1: Introduction